juanrute/martian-robots-challenge/README.md

 # martian-robots-challenge
 Software for the Mars mission.
-It processes basic commands like R L F and without a limit in robots to send.
-At first there are several validations.
+It processes basic commands like R L F , positioning the robot in the target point and without a limit in robots to send.
+At first, there are several validations then it will process the instructions for each robot, scents help to do not lose robots at the same coordinates.

 This solution was made with .NetCore 3.1 with a domain-driven architecture.
 Also, use the following NuGet packages: